+Maintenance

-Maintenance Routine maintenance of MGs is the full responsibility of the MG owner.
+Routine maintenance of MGs is the full responsibility of the MG owner.
 The complete system, control and protective equipment must be in accordance with the manufacturer's recommendations.
-Maintenance records are required.
+Maintenance records should be kept for warranty and insurance purposes.

 Appendix K - Electrical contractor and electrical inspection